KG-FiD: Infusing Knowledge Graph in Fusion-in-Decoder for Open-Domain Question Answering: Method

-Furthermore, suppose the answer is much shorter than the passage (which is the case in our experiments), i.e., $T_a \ll T_p$.
-Then the decoding computation is negligible compared to the encoding.
+Furthermore, the answer is usually much shorter than the passage (which is the case in our experiments), i.e., $T_a \ll T_p$.
+Then the decoding computation can be negligible compared to the encoding.
 In this case, the approximated ratio of saved computation cost brought by our proposed method is:

 This shows that we can reduce more computation cost by decreasing $L_1$ or $N_2$.
-For example, if setting $L_1=L/2, N_2=N_1/5$, we can reduce $40\%$ of computation cost.
+For example, if setting $L_1=L/4, N_2=N_1/5$, we can reduce about $60\%$ of computation cost.
 More empirical results and discussions will be presented in Section \ref{exp:main}.